Ancastal/Contrastive-Post-Editing-Simulation/README.md

 This repository contains the code for the C3PO project, which is a project to train a Llama model with Contrastive Preference Optimization (CPO).
 It is divided into three main modules:
-- Translation Module: Translate English to Korean using GPT-4 or Llama
+- **Translation Module**: Translate English to Korean using GPT-4 or Llama
-- Triplet Generation Module: Generate triplets from translation pairs using COMET-KIWI for quality evaluation
+- **Triplet Generation Module**: Generate triplets from translation pairs using COMET-KIWI for quality evaluation
-- CPO Training Module: Train the Llama model with CPO using the generated triplets
+- **CPO Training Module**: Train the Llama model with CPO using the generated triplets

-## Setup

 1. Install dependencies:
 ```bash